SpacingBat3/WebCord/docs/Contributing.md

 ## How to translate WebCord?

-Currently WebCord has moved its translation to its [Weblate instance][weblate].
+Currently, WebCord has moved its translation to its [Weblate instance][weblate].
 It includes the current state of the translation project, instructions and limitations.
 You are free to translate it *the old way* (by doing a PR), yet Weblate changes might be pulled earlier in order to avoid conflicts on Weblate